The Whispering Giant – the Bristol Britannia

 Camera:NIKON D40

-Here we can see a superb example of aircraft preservation; XM496, named ‘Regulus’ (RAF Britannias were named after stars), served at RAF Lyneham (the Britannia’s main base) until bought by Monarch Airlines in 1976.
-After many trials and tribulations, she is in the caring hands of the ‘XM496 Preservation Society’, and may be visited on her base at Cotswold Airport, Kemble, Gloucestershire, home of the Great Vintage Flying Weekend.
-Strangely, there is a major part of ANOTHER Britannia on the same airport.
-Remember the second prototype, G-ALRX, which crashed on the mudflats?
-Well, the nose section was re-used as a crew trainer, and eventually disposed of to the Britannia Aircraft Preservation Trust, which is now at Kemble, on display with the Bristol Aero Collection!
+Here we can see a superb example of aircraft preservation; XM496, named ‘Regulus’ (RAF Britannias were named after stars), served at RAF Lyneham – the Britannia’s main base – until bought by Monarch Airlines in 1976.
+After many trials and tribulations, she is in the caring hands of the ‘XM496 Preservation Society’, and may be visited on her base at Cotswold Airport, Kemble, Gloucestershire, once home of the Red Arrows and the Great Vintage Flying Weekend.
+Strangely there was, at one time, a major part of another Britannia on the same airport.
+The sections of G-ACNF, a Britannia 308F, formerly of British Eagle were stored by the Britannia Preservation Society at Kemble.
+Now after a long history apart, the nose, centre and tail sections have been re-united on a Listed disused section of the airport apron of the former Liverpool Speke Airport, next to the Grade II* Listed Crowne Plaza John Lennon Liverpool Airport Hotel.
+November Fox is in the care of the Britannia Aircraft Preservation Trust, who intend to restore it to its British Eagle livery.

-Finally, there was the odd case of Canadair, who had acquired a license to build their version of the ‘Brit’, the CL-44 (RCAF, CC-106 Yukon), and then a piston-engined derivative (4 x Wright R-3350 TC18EAI Turbo-Compound of 3700 hp), with a new fuselage, as a superlative anti-submarine aircraft, the CP-107 Argus (Mk 1 and 2).
+Finally, there was the case of Canadair, who had acquired a license to build their version of the ‘Brit’, the CL-44 (RCAF, CC-106 Yukon) using Rolls-Royce Tyne 515/50 turboprops, and a piston-engined derivative (4 x Wright R-3350 TC18EAI Turbo-Compound of 3700 hp), with a new fuselage, as a superlative anti-submarine aircraft, the CP-107 Argus (Mk 1 and 2).